NotMyThingy/HashMap/README.md

 # HashMap
-My simple implementation of Java's HashMap.
+One implementation of Java's HashMap.